Mastercard/mastercard-idservice-idp-reference-app/README.md

 ## Support <a name="support"></a>
 If you would like further information, please send an email to `IDservicepilothelp@mastercard.com`
-- For information regarding licensing, refer to the [License file](LICENSE.md).
+- For information regarding licensing, refer to the [LICENSE file](LICENSE.md).
-- For copyright information, refer to the [COPYRIGHT.md](COPYRIGHT.md).
+- For copyright information, refer to the [COPYRIGHT](COPYRIGHT.md).
-- For instructions on how to contribute to this project, refer to the [Contributing file](CONTRIBUTING.md).
+- For instructions on how to contribute to this project, refer to the [CONTRIBUTING file](CONTRIBUTING.md).
-- For changelog information, refer to the [CHANGELOG.md](CHANGELOG.md).
+- For changelog information, refer to the [CHANGELOG](CHANGELOG.md).

 ## License <a name="license"></a>
-Copyright 2022 Mastercard
+Copyright 2023 Mastercard

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at